 The course’s learning objectives (as well as the course content) are defined in the Course Description.
 Drawing up an appropriate list of learning objectives can inform the choices you make about the way teaching is organized.
 Learning outcomes shift the focus from what the teacher does to what the students do.

 The Teaching Support Centre has gathered and answered some of the most frequently asked questions (FAQs) regarding the Learning Outcomes.

-One way in which we can change emphasis from “what I teach” to “what students learn” is through giving students feedback on how well they are learning during the course.
+One way in which we can change the emphasis from “what I teach” to “what students learn” is by giving students feedback on how well they are learning during the course.
 There is a lot of evidence that students, in general, learn better when they are able to manage their own learning.
 Letting students know how well they are learning during the term provides them with both the motivation and the information they need to better manage their own learning.
 Many students may not be terribly good at judging whether they have learned something until they are actually faced with a task to complete or a question to answer.
 Building in tasks during classes and during the term will help most students to learn better.

 Knowing how well students are learning on an on-going basis is also valuable for the teacher.
 It can help the teacher to identify where a different explanation may be necessary or where a course section should be re-thought for the next year.

 Students (and teachers) can get on-going feedback on how much is being learned in a number of ways: